OsharaShaveen/Devil-Leech-Bot/README.md

      log - This will send you a txt file of the logs.(admin only)⚠️ rclone - This will change your drive config on fly.(First one will be default)--(admin only)⚠️
 ---
-## How to Use?

-### send any one of the available command, as a reply to a valid link/magnet/torrent.

-## Credits, and Thanks to
-*
-[TypicalGamerYT](https://github.com/TypicalGamerYT) For His Rclone.config